sleepingeight/arb/README.md

 - P95 Latency: 770 microseconds

 Achieved consistent performance of <1ms to detect every oppurtunity from an update.
+Note that this performance is achievied without collection of metrics, if metrics are collected, an increas of 100ms latency is expected, due to the usage of atomic variables in metrics to avoid races.

 ## Arbitrage Strategy